HOW TO MOVE ON AFTER DIVORCE: Best Easy Guide for Anyone

 During the healing process, you must be patient with yourself because the light at the end of the tunnel does not appear overnight.
 You must actively seek it out.
 Practice mindfulness and be grateful for the small things in life, such as having a roof over your head or the individuals who have been by your side during this trying time.

-#3. see a therapist
+#3.
+See a therapist

 When you don’t have the support of family or friends, or when the agony you’re experiencing seems insurmountable, you should consult a therapist.
 Your therapist is someone you can talk to without fear of being judged.